Sports Massage & Compression Therapy in Troedyrhiw, Merthyr Tydfil

 For clients who are particularly petite or have shorter limb proportions, fit may vary.
 If you’re unsure whether compression therapy will be suitable for you, please feel free to get in touch before booking and we’ll be happy to advise.

-Are food or drinks provided during compression therapy sessions?
+Are food or drinks provided during combined compression therapy sessions?

 Food and drinks are not provided during sessions.
 As compression therapy involves sitting or lying comfortably for an extended period, clients are encouraged to bring their own drink to stay hydrated throughout the session.